Authy vs. Google Authenticator

 - Again, we’re biased, but Authy just looks better.
 And it has a great UI on all platforms and is easy to use on iPhone, Android, desktop, even Apple Watch.
 And there are three different authentication types available:

-- Authy OneCode delivers SMS or Voice Call 2FA protection.
+- OTP (One-Time Passcode) delivers SMS or Voice Call 2FA protection.
 While it’s not as strong as our other Authy authentication formats, it still provides better protection than a username and password alone.
 And it has the broadest global reach.
-We like to think of it as a best option fall-back to remaining unprotected.
+We like to think of it as a best-option fall-back rather than remaining unprotected.

-- Authy OneTouch is the most secure, and most user-friendly way to deliver 2FA.
+- Push Authentication is the most secure, and most user-friendly way to deliver 2FA.
 It’s a push notification triggered solution for a streamlined user experience with advanced protection.
 Google Authenticator has no push notification capability.

 Many who switch from Google Authenticator to Authy never look back.